 #8.
 On-Page Optimization.

-Your other foot lies in your off-page SEO, of which a BIG part of it is beyond your control, at least for every average blogger or internet marketers.
+Your other foot lies in your off-page SEO.
+A big part of it is beyond your control, at least for every average blogger or internet marketers.

-Don’t sweat over such thing as keyword density in not as strong as it was some years ago – in fact, you might get penalized for keyword stuffing if you go crazy on the number of times your focus keyword should appear in every of your content.
+Don’t sweat over such thing as keyword density in not as important for ranking as it was some years ago.
+In fact, you might get penalized for keyword stuffing if you go crazy on the number of times your focus keyword appears in your content.

-Also, ensure your site is properly indexed, crawl-able, and make sure your pages are linking to each other – Google specifies that from a static link on your blog homepage, all other internal pages should be reachable.
+Also, ensure your site is properly indexed and crawl-able.
+Make sure your pages are linking to each other correctly.
+Google specifies that from a static link on your blog homepage, all other internal pages should be reachable.

 Inter-linking your published articles to each other is very important for so many reasons: